canaria-computer/qwik-onedrive/src/routes/(document)/legal/ToS/index.md

 ## 8. Accessibility

-We care about accessibility and strive to make GDPF usable for everyone.
+We care about accessibility and strive to make Web Digital Photo Frame usable for everyone.
 If you encounter any issues, please let us know.

 ## 9. Information Integrity

-We take technical measures to ensure the integrity and reliability of the information on GDPF.
+We take technical measures to ensure the integrity and reliability of the information on Web Digital Photo Frame.
 If you notice any issues, please report them to us.

 ## 10. Governing Law